 Disneyland Park has a variety of good thrill rides, though the majority of attractions remain relatively sedate.
 The Magic Kingdom is divided into four “lands” radiating out from Main Street USA.
 Fantasyland appeals to the tinies, with “It’s a Small World”, Sleeping Beauty’s Castle, Peter Pan’s Flight and Dumbo the Flying Elephant among its attractions.
 Adventureland has the most outlandish sets and two of the best rides – Pirates of the Caribbean and Indiana Jones and the Temple of Peril.
 Frontierland, loosely set in the Wild West, features the hair-raising roller coaster Big Thunder Mountain, modelled on a runaway mine train, and the gothic Phantom Manor.
-In Discoveryland there’s a 3-D experience called “Honey, I Shrunk The Audience”, an interactive Buzz Lightyear laser battle, and the terrifyingly fast Space Mountain roller coasters.
-The grand parade of floats representing all your favourite characters sallies down Main Street USA at about 7pm every day, with smaller events, special shows and fireworks displays occurring regularly.
+In Discoveryland there’s the terrifyingly fast Space Mountain Mission 2 roller coaster.
+The grand parade of floats representing all your favourite characters sallies down Main Street USA at about 7pm every day, with smaller events, special shows and firework displays occurring regularly.

 Walt Disney Studios Park